uniofbathdmc/editorial-bot/README.md

 Invite the bot to a channel.

+To start the bot:

-You must set the SLACK_API_TOKEN environment variable to run this locally.
+1. Set the SLACK_API_TOKEN environment variable

-Once you've done this, `cd` to this folder and run `bundle exec ruby bot.rb`.
+2. `cd` to the folder where the bot is
+3. Run `bundle exec ruby bot.rb`

 ## Features

 ### Says hi

 Say hi to the bot.

+> @editorial-bot hi

 It will say hi back.

-### Links to Guidance
+### Links to guidance

+Say 'rtm', followed by a keyword.

+> rtm images

-Say "rtfm", followed by a keyword.
-The bot will try to find guidance that matches this keyword.
+The bot will try to find guidance that matches this keyword and post a link to it.

+### Editorial style guide

+Say 'style guide for', followed by a keyword.

+> style guide for dates

+The bot will check the editorial style guide for relevant guidance and post it to the channel.

 ### Bulleted lists

-If someone in the channel tries to bring up bulleted lists, the bot will react appropriately.
+If someone in the channel tries to bring up bulleted lists, the bot will react appropriately to avert any debate.